frudas24/drive-2.0-spike/README.md

       * doesn't have immediate/non immediate -- how do we deal with that?
     * [gapi.auth.signin](https://developers.google.com/identity/sign-in/web/sign-in) claims to support multiple accounts and a selector
   * switch between accounts
-  * right file loaded via drive web site
   * show currently selected account
+* can we detect when the wrong user is logged in if a file is created/opened via drive?
+  * state seems to contain the user id
 * can we handle API load errors gracefully?
   * eg timeout and show a sensible message
 * can we detect third-party extensions blocking access to drive and offer some more meaningful error messages?
   * disconnect
   * ABP

 * can we offer a better experience using auto-saved drive realtime apps?
   * images stored on drive to avoid message size problems and remove capacity problems?
     * maybe use thumbmnails from the hangouts spike?